-The UV Flame Detector should be positioned at the perimeter of the room, pointing directly at the area of the anticipated flame or at the centre of the area to be protected.
+The IR' Flame Detector is often positioned at the perimeter of the room, pointing directly at the area of the anticipated flame or at the centre of the area to be protected.
 If the detector cannot 'see' the whole of the area to be protected, one or more additional detectors may be required.

-The UV Flame Detector is not affected by normal light sources but should be positioned so that daylight is not in view.
+The IR' Flame Detector is not affected by normal light sources but should be positioned so that sunlight does not fall directly onto the viewing window.

-The UV Flame Detector can also be ceiling mounted, positioned above the anticipated flame source or at the centre of the area to be protected, perpendicular to the floor below.
+The IR' Flame Detector can also be ceiling mounted, positioned above the anticipated flame source or at the centre of the area to be protected, perpendicular to the floor below.
 If the detector cannot see the whole of the area to be protected, one or more additional detectors may be required.
 Refer to the angle of view diagram Fig. 3 to establish the detector performance.
 The area of detection is dependent on the detectors height above the likely source of flame.
 The detector has a 90° conical field of view or 45° either side of the viewing axis centre line.
 The maximum ceiling height is 20m.